 To work as an arborist you will need to obtain an accredited qualification.
 In NSW, this is at a minimum a Certificate III in Horticulture or a related field.
 This will provide you with a combination of theoretical and practical knowledge – including a boom-type elevation platform licence – to help you succeed.
 You will also be able to choose to study a number of electives which suit your interests and career goals.

-Personal attributes and skills that may be beneficial to this career path include good problem solving and decision making abilities, and good physical fitness.
+Personal attributes and skills that may be beneficial to this career path include good problem solving and decision making abilities, and being physically active.

 Whilst not compulsory, registering with your industry body is also recommended as it is a good indicator of professionalism and will make it easier to attract clients.
 Registering is quite easy, though there may be a joining fee.